 Self Employed Income Support Scheme

-The Chancellor has confirmed that the Government will pay self-employed individuals, who have been adversely effected by COVID-19, a taxable grant equal to 80 per cent of their average monthly trading profits from the tax years 2016/17 to 2018/19, up to a maximum of £2,500 per month for the first three months.
+The Chancellor has confirmed that the Government will pay self-employed individuals, who have been adversely effected by COVID-19, a fourth and fifth taxable grant.
+The claim window for the third grant closed on 29 January 2021.

 To be eligible you must: